Kids and Teens

 Are you ready for community college?
 If your answer is no, then you are not alone.
 Learn about the second annual Pearson Foundation Community College survey that shows many high school graduates do not feel prepared for college-level work.

-Despite the fact that community colleges are seeing higher levels of enrollment than ever before, not all these new students of higher education are getting the type of college experience for which they were hoping.
+Even though community colleges are seeing higher enrollment levels than ever before, not all these new students of higher education are getting the type of college experience they were hoping for.
 According to a new survey conducted by Pearson Foundation and Harris Interactive, many community college students feel unprepared for the rigors of college coursework.
-Students are also getting shut out of classes at many schools, leaving many waiting much longer than two years to complete their degree and certification programs.
+Students are also getting shut out of classes at many schools, leaving many waiting longer than two years to complete their degree and certification programs.

-The recent survey was conducted online by Harris Interactive on behalf of Pearson Foundation in August and September, 2011.
-The survey polled 1,205 community college students on various issues regarding school, including ease of getting necessary courses and the level of difficult of college-level coursework compared to high school classes.
-The results of the survey have been published at the websites for both Pearson Foundation and Harris Interactive.
-A number of news sources have reported on the findings as well.
+Harris Interactive conducted The recent survey online on behalf of Pearson Foundation in August and September 2011.
+The survey polled 1,205 community college students on various issues regarding school, including ease of getting necessary courses and the difficulty level of college-level coursework compared to high school classes.
+The survey results have been published on the websites of both Pearson Foundation and Harris Interactive.
+Several news sources have reported on the findings as well.

 Preparation Lacking for Students Entering Community College

 According to the Harris Interactive website, the survey found that more than half (52%) of all community college students felt unprepared for college-level coursework.
-Many felt their high schools did not adequately prepare them for higher education by placing a higher emphasis on basic skills, offering more courses and placing a greater challenge into courses that were offered.
+Many felt their high schools did not adequately prepare them for higher education by placing a higher emphasis on basic skills, offering more courses, and making courses more challenging.

 . . .read more